 A forensic medical exam is performed to evaluate and treat children who have been physically or sexually abused.
 Examinations are comprehensive and carefully conducted in a child-friendly setting and include medical history and a non-invasive head-to-toe physical exam.

 When there are concerns of sexual abuse, the exam may include treatment for sexually transmitted infections and other testing.
 Following a report of acute sexual assault, forensic evidence may be collected.
-Medical staff may order x‑rays or laboratory tests to aid in the evaluation.
+Medical staff may order x-rays or laboratory tests to aid in the evaluation.
 All evaluations consider the physical and emotional effects of child maltreatment.
-Equally important is the reassurance children receive in knowing their bodies are “okay” after abuse has occurred.
+Equally important is the reassurance children receive in knowing their bodies are okay after abuse has occurred.

 What to Expect

-The exam takes place in our special medical room at the CJC and lasts about two hours.
-History is collected from the parent or caregiver, including the child’s primary care doctor, to coordinate care.
+The exam takes place in our special medical room at the CJC and typically lasts about two hours.
+History is collected from the parent or caregiver, including the child's primary care doctor, to coordinate care.
 Findings are photographed using a DSLR camera or colposcope for detailed interpretation and expert review without repeat exams.
-Our team delivers trauma‑informed care, seeking permission from the child at each step.
+Our team delivers trauma-informed care, seeking permission from the child at each step.

 How to Prepare Your Child

-• This is to make sure that his or her body is okay and healthy.
+- Explain that the exam is to make sure that his or her body is okay and healthy.

-• The exam will not hurt.
+- Reassure your child that the exam will not hurt.

-• The nurse will explain everything step by step.
+- Tell your child that the nurse will explain everything step by step.